Membership Manual

 D. The Household Rule

-The Coop defines a household as two or more adults (over the age of 18) who share all or some domestic responsibility.
-The Coop sells much more than food, so if you and your roommate/housemate(s) share any household items, we consider you to be a household.
-This rule upholds the Coop’s guiding principle: To regularly benefit from our low prices one must contribute labor.
+The Coop defines a household as two or more adults (over 18) who share all or some domestic responsibility.
+The Coop sells much more than food, so if you and your roommate/housemate(s) share any household items, we consider you a household.
+This rule upholds the Coop’s guiding principle: To regularly benefit from our low prices, one must contribute labor.

-All household members in familial relationships (for example, parents, siblings, partners, adult children, elderly relatives, “significant others,” etc.) who live together and are over the age of 18 are required to join the Coop.
+All household members in familial relationships (for example, parents, siblings, partners, adult children, elderly relatives, “significant others,” etc.) who live together and are over 18 are required to join the Coop.
 There are no exceptions to this rule.

 Members of the same household are linked in our membership system.
 This means that one person’s “status” affects the status of everyone in the household.
 (More on your status later.)
-The two most common areas that might impact your household’s ability to shop are work and member payments.
-If you are suspended because of work or money owed, this will impact your housemate’s ability to shop.
-The good news is that every member is entitled to a 14-day “grace period” due to a suspension, whether the suspension is the result of something you owe or something one of your housemates owes.
+Work and member payments are the two most common areas that might impact your household’s ability to shop.
+If you are suspended because of work or money owed, your housemate’s ability to shop will be impacted.
+The good news is that every member is entitled to a 14-day “grace period” due to a suspension, whether the suspension is the result of something you owe or one of your housemates owes.
 This grace period allows the suspended member 14 days to continue to shop while they clear up the problem.

 E. Member Payments: Joining Fee and Member-Owner Equity Investment (MOEI)